Early English Literature and Culture

-Scholars model both traditional and contemporary approaches to early literature.
-On the one hand, the department has special strengths in philology and linguistics, with regular course offerings in Old English language and literature and History of the English Language.
+Our faculty model both traditional and contemporary approaches to early literature.
+On the one hand, the department has special strengths in archival studies and codicology and philology and linguistics, with regular course offerings in Old English language and literature and History of the English Language.

-In addition, most of the faculty bring contemporary theory to bear on their readings of early literature, with postcolonial theory, psychoanalytic theory, gender studies, poetics, rhetoric, and visual and material culture being special strengths of the program.
-With a large and diverse faculty working on early literature, the department provides an array of courses and approaches for both undergraduate and graduate students.
-Click here for a list of recent courses.
+In addition, most of the faculty bring contemporary theory to bear on their readings of early literature, with postcolonial theory, psychoanalytic theory, ecocriticism, gender studies, poetics, rhetoric, and visual and material culture being special strengths of the program.
+With a diverse faculty working on early literature, the department provides an array of courses and approaches for both undergraduate and graduate students.

-Students benefit from many reading groups, including Old Norse, Middle English "Song School," dissertation groups, and a monthly colloquium on early English literature and culture.
-Many students also make use of the manuscripts and rare books available through the University’s Lilly Library.
+Students benefit from many reading groups, including an Old English reading group, Middle English “Song School” (which focuses on pronunciation and paleography), and the “Scriptorium,” a monthly workshop focused on cultivating and responding to writing about early literature and culture.
+Other reading groups attended by our graduate students, including ”the Þing” (Old Norse) and an Old Occitan group, are hosted by adjacent departments.
+Many students also make use of the manuscripts and rare books available through the University’ Lilly Library, and others participate in the Book Lab.

 As part of its investment in the early periods, the department of English offers various funding opportunities for graduate students, including the E. Talbot Donaldson fellowship (for a student of Old English, Middle English, or Renaissance literature) and the Battenhouse fellowship (for a student of Renaissance literature and culture).